 The offshore Kashagan field is in Kazakhstan’s zone of the Caspian Sea.
 During winter, temperatures can fall to -36°C with thick layers of ice forming in this part of the sea.
 These conditions along with very high hydrogen sulphide (H2S) levels create challenging environmental conditions.

-Working with one of the several partners developing the offshore Kashagan field, our team were asked to provide a robust solution to protect equipment in the event of a fire and against cold climates.
+Our team worked with one of the several partners developing the offshore Kashagan field.
+We were asked to provide a robust solution to protect equipment in the event of a fire and against cold climates.

 Another requirement was to certify protection of reduced thickness jackets for areas where clashes prevented the use of a standard system.

 Our ContraFlex® team designed, manufactured and installed successful PFP jackets.
-The jackets are 100% made in country, allowing local surveyors and engineers to design the jackets, ensuring a perfect fit.
+The jackets are 100% made in country, allowing local surveyors and engineers to design the jackets.
+This ensured a perfect fit.

-Despite the extreme environments experienced at the field, the performance of our jackets is not compromised with typical operating temperatures from -36°C to +260°C. Years of product development and investment has resulted in both hydrocarbon pool and jet fire protection for up to 180 minutes.
+The performance of our jackets is not compromised with typical operating temperatures from -36°C to +260°C, meaning the extreme environments experienced at the field had no impact.
+Years of product development and investment has resulted in both hydrocarbon pool and jet fire protection for up to 180 minutes.

 With a waterproof cloth and drain plugs, our jackets significantly reduce corrosion under insulation (CUI), allowing for operation in locations that are conducive to corrosion.
 ContraFlex® PFP jackets are also designed and optimised for use in highly congested areas with clash points to ensure maximum thermal protection.

-Our customers were delighted with the results, providing a system that met the full specification.
+Our customers were delighted with the results.
+We provided a system that met the full specification.
 A smooth end to end manufacturing process ensured that we were able to meet the customers tight schedule and save on costly resource.
 Overall, the projects was highly successful.